If you have any queries about this information, please contact us at email@example.com.

 Our priority is the safety of the public and the safety of you.
 For this reason please keep yourself updated on the current advice about COVID-19.
 This is available on the NHS website here: https://www.nhs.uk/conditions/coronavirus-covid-19/

-The Government has also produced guidance for employers and businesses on COVID-19 which is available here:
+The Government have issued guidance for taxis and private hire vehicles which is available here.

 Government guidance for passengers on who should be travelling and how social distancing rules should be observed - https://www.gov.uk/guidance/coronavirus-covid-19-safer-travel-guidance-for-passengers#taxis-and-private-hire-vehicles